Prestionyk/SeagullflyMAUI/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 # Description:
-A clear and concise description of what the bug is.
+A clear and concise description of what will be added.

 # Acceptance Criteria:
 - [ ] AC1